-Shopping for the perfect bass fishing pole can seem similar to shopping for a vehicle.
+Shopping for the best rod for bass fishing can seem similar to shopping for a vehicle.
 The massive amount of options available can be a bit overwhelming.
 The variety in price range combined with the different functions causes most people to shake their heads and just buy a popular model that has many solid reviews.

 While this isn’t a bad strategy, choosing a fishing rod should be a bit more personal.
 Depending on how serious you are as an angler, you want it to feel right.
 This takes some trial and error to determine what is best, but a quality rod that fulfills all of your needs is hard to beat.